Data-Advantage/vibestack/example/launchweek-ai/product-requirements-document.md

 **So that** I can keep my billing information up to date.

 **Acceptance Criteria:**
+- Full integration with Stripe Customer Portal for billing management
 - Access to all past invoices
 - Downloadable PDF invoices
 - Add/edit/remove payment methods
 - Update billing address and information
 - Tax document access
-- Integration with Stripe Customer Portal

 ## 8. Technical Implementation Considerations

 ### Technology Stack
 - Frontend: Next.js for server-side rendering and optimized performance
-  - Components: shadcn for standard component libary and the Vercel AI SDK UI for AI components
+  - Components: shadcn for standard component library and the Vercel AI SDK UI for AI components
 - Backend: Supabase for serverless functions and Postgres database
 - Authentication: Supabase Auth
+- AI Integration:
+  - OpenAI API (reasoning models such as `o3`, `o1`)
+  - Anthropic Claude API (reasoning models such as `sonnet-3.7` with thinking)
+  - Google AI API (Gemini 2.5)
-- AI Integration: OpenAI API, Anthropic Claude API, and the Vercel AI SDK for a generative AI programming wrapper
+  - Vercel AI SDK for consistent implementation
+- Payment Processing: Stripe with Customer Portal integration
 - Deployment: Vercel for frontend, Supabase for backend

 ### Third-Party Integrations